 We use only the good stuff

-Today, we partner with small apiaries all over the world to source the best and most unique honey varietals available.
-Partnering with multiple small apiaries in different regions of the world provides us with a dependable supply chain of quality honey that meets our very high standards.
+Today, we partner with small apiaries all over the Southeast to source the best and most unique honey varietals available in our region.
+Partnering with multiple small apiaries provides us with a dependable supply chain of quality honey that meets our very high standards.
 By acting as a reputable and consistent buyer, we’re also able to positively impact the communities of our partner-beekeepers.
 As the community becomes more confident in a stable honey commodity market, more and more individuals get involved in beekeeping.
-This practice of partnering with small-scale apiaries is a win-win for Apis Mercantile, communities all over the world, and the honeybees that benefit from sustainable beekeeping practices.
+This practice of partnering with small-scale apiaries is a win-win for Apis Mercantile, communities all over our region, and the honeybees that benefit from sustainable beekeeping practices.